Art teacher, Author, Printmaker

 - Josef Albers papers, 1929-1970

-- Image Gallery items from other collections related to Albers, Josef
+- Image and Media Gallery items from other collections related to Albers, Josef

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Josef Albers, 1968 June 22-July 5, Archives of American Art, Smithsonian Institution.